 But that doesn’t make them unusable.
 In fact they’re far more opaque than Liquitex’s Acrylic Gouache, which are at best, semi-opaque.

 Most colors are pretty bright and don’t shift, if ever.
 There aren’t very many single pigment colors, but they tend to mix pretty well.
-Pigments rarely separate while sitting in your pallet for a long periods of time.
+Pigments rarely separate while sitting in your pallet for long periods of time.

 Acryl Gouache can be thinned down to create great-looking washes.
 This is due to the lack of filler in the paint.
 Japanesque variants tend to have a more granular look.